top of page

 In the years leading up to the COVID-19 pandemic, the FDV statistics in Australia were chilling.
 One in four Australian women had experienced physical, sexual or emotional abuse by a current or former partner.[1&2] More than half of those women had children in their care.[3]
 FDV against women was the single largest driver of homelessness for women[4] and contributed to more death, disability and illness in women aged 15 to 44 than any other preventable risk factor.[5]

-Alarmingly, the lockdown and isolation conditions of the COVID-19 pandemic have created an escalation in FDV, with reports that FDV support service providers are struggling to meet the surge in requests for assistance.
+Alarmingly, the lockdown and isolation conditions of the COVID-19 pandemic created an escalation in FDV, with reports that FDV support service providers are struggling to meet the surge in requests for assistance.
 One of Australia's leading support groups said that two thirds of victims of violence or abuse from domestic partners reported an escalation of attacks, or were victimised for the first time, during COVID-19 lockdowns.

 If you require prompt confidential support for domestic violence or sexual assault, the national 24 hour hotline is 1800-RESPECT.